mjg123/mjg123.github.io/_posts/2018-01-11-Java-in-containers-jdk10.md

 The calculation the JVM uses is: `min(cpuset-cpus, cpu-shares/1024, cpus)` rounded up to the next whole number.

 It seems logical to use **CPU Sets** when you have enough cores as it should reduce context-switches and increase CPU cache coherency.
 Or maybe it would be OK to have more threads, if they spend a lot of their time parked and waiting on an interrupt...
+Maybe you are happy with the constraints of CPU shares and are happy to be able to use spare CPU cycles.
 Contrary to the warnings in the JavaDoc I have not seen any occasions where `.availableProcessors()` changes its result over time within a single JVM.

 ### Memory